In Vivo’s Deals Of The Year 2020: Cast Your Vote!

 It is time for In Vivo's 13th annual Deals of the Year contest.
 We've selected 15 nominees in three categories – Top Alliance, Top Financing and Top M&A – and you get to pick the winners.

 In Vivo's editors, along with experts from the Informa Pharma Intelligence team, have selected our top five picks for the most significant M&A, alliance and financing deals of 2020.
-Vote for your winners in the polls below.
+The polls are now closed.

 Top Alliances Of 2020

 In March 2020, Silence Therapeutics plc announced a strategic collaboration with AstraZeneca PLC to discover, develop and commercialize small interfering RNA (siRNA) therapeutics for the treatment of cardiovascular, renal, metabolic and respiratory diseases.
 The collaboration aims to develop first-in-class and differentiated therapeutics to address significant unmet need.
 AstraZeneca paid $60m upfront as well as an equity investment of $20m in Silence.
 The parties anticipate initiating work on five targets within the first three years of the collaboration.
 Silence stands to receive multi-million-dollar payments for development and commercialization milestones, as well as future royalties on sales, if the partnership is successful.
 (Also see "AstraZeneca Likes Sound Of Silence's Science" - Scrip, 25 Mar, 2020.)

 2. Biogen/Sage Collaborate On New Therapies In Depression